Get support from A&P

 ISO 9001 Certified

-In Austria, the provisions of the Directive on the Posting of Workers (Directive 96/71/EC) and of the Enforcement Directive 2014/67/EU have been implemented into national legislation by means of the Anti-Wage and Social Dumping Act (LSD-BG), published in Federal Law Gazette Part I № 44/2016.
+Austria implemented the provisions of the Directive 96/71/EC and of the Enforcement Directive 2014/67/EU into its national legislation.
+The transposition is the Anti-Wage and Social Dumping Act (LSD-BG), published in Federal Law Gazette Part I № 44/2016.

 For an overview of all Directives regulating the posting of workers, take a look at our complete guide on EU Posted Workers Directives.